 Peace and heritage on the isle of Lokrum

 Sprawled just a few hundred metres offshore from Dubrovnik's bustling old town, the leafy island of Lokrum is the perfect place to immerse yourself in pine forests, olive orchards and botanical gardens.
 Swim in the clear, sparkling waters of the sea or take a dip in a huge rock pool-lagoon known as Dead Sea.
 The island is also dotted with heritage sites, including a Napoleonic fort and the Benedictine Monastery ruins, where Game of Thrones fans can pose on a replica of the Iron Throne.
-Take a picnic (but beware of the domesticated peacocks who may take an interest in your sandwiches) or savour a peacock-free meal at the lovely Lacroma restaurant (lacroma.restaurant).
+Bring along a sumptuous picnic basket prepared by Piknik Dubrovnik (but beware of the domesticated peacocks who may take an interest in your sandwiches) or savour a peacock-free meal at the lovely Lacroma restaurant.

 Getting there: Boats run from the old town harbour on a regular schedule (15 minute ride).
 Inquire about the last departure from the island, as overnight stays are prohibited.